fargeo/hack-day/_includes/index.md

 Members should feel free to change team membership or reorganize teams as desired during the hack.

 ## Code organization
-Non-Arches development will be done in branches of the [`fargeo/palm_springs_hack`](https://github.com/fargeo/palm_springs_hack) repo.

-Each team will code in a separate branch, merging work branches as needed.

-Core Arches development work will be done in branches of the [`fargeo/arches` fork](https://github.com/fargeo/arches).
-We will be using the [sfplanning](https://github.com/fargeo/sfplanning) project as our default project unless teams determine otherwise.
+Core Arches development work will be done in branches of the [`fargeo/arches` fork](https://github.com/fargeo/arches) and should target v8.
+We will be using the [Arches Lingo](https://github.com/archesproject/arches-lingo) project as our default project unless teams determine otherwise.

 Instead of cloning the `fargeo/arches` fork, it is probably much easier to just [change remote](#preparation) on your existing local arches repo.